Student Staff

 Year: Junior

-Major(s)/minor(s): Accounting
+Major(s)/minors: Accounting

 Hometown: Long Island, New York

-Why are you working as a consultant?
+Why are you working as a senior consultant?
 Public speaking can be a nerve-wracking experience, but it is essential for academic and professional success.
 I want to act as source of support for students looking to improve their confidence in speaking and presenting.

 Why should students visit the Speaking Center?
 The Speaking Center is such a great resource for improving your presentation and public speaking skills.
 It is a judgment-free space for students to bring up questions about their presentations, practice speeches, and receive insightful feedback.